dafrie/fin-disclosures-nlp/README.md

 4. Start JupyterLab server: `jupyter lab`
 5. To deactivate the environment, run `conda deactivate`

+## Data

+Raw annual reports, sustainability reports and if available 20-F's of the Euro STOXX 50 for the years 1999-2019 can be [found here (PW: Same as the repository name)](https://cloud.dafrie.dev/index.php/s/QnRH9z9SRJi3rqK)

 ## Cheat Sheet:

 - Update environment file if a package was added: `conda env export -f environment.yml`